Germany to elect new president; Steinmeier the favorite

 The presidential vote is likely to be one of the last moments of coalition unity ahead of a parliamentary election in September in which Merkel is seeking a fourth term.
 Both sides hope to end the "grand coalition."

-The Social Democrats are currently enjoying a poll boost from their surprise nomination as her challenger of Martin Schulz, a former European Parliament president.

-Unlike Gauck, who has no party affiliation, Steinmeier has had a long career in German politics.
-As former Chancellor Gerhard Schroeder's chief of staff, he was one of the main architects of Schroeder's 2003 package of economic reforms and welfare cuts, which has been credited with making the German economy more robust.
+Steinmeier, a Social Democrat, has long been one of Germany's most popular politicians.
+As former Chancellor Gerhard Schroeder's chief of staff, he was one of the main architects of Schroeder's 2003 package of economic reforms and welfare cuts.

 Under Merkel, he served twice as foreign minister — from 2005 to 2009 and again from 2013 until this year, with a stint as opposition leader in between.
 He has won respect for his persistence in trying to resolve the long-running crisis in Ukraine.

-Steinmeier, 61, is normally studiously diplomatic, but strongly criticized Trump during the U.S. election campaign.
+Steinmeier, 61, is normally studiously diplomatic, but strongly criticized Donald Trump during the U.S. election campaign.

 Asked in August about the rise of right-wing populism in Germany and elsewhere, Steinmeier criticized those who "make politics with fear."
 He cited the nationalist Alternative for Germany party, the promoters of Britain's exit from the European Union, and "the hate preachers, like Donald Trump at the moment in the United States."